webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 The first example reproduces the effect of the CSS [[css/functions/brightness|'''brightness()''']] function, flattening the slope to darken the image.
-The second increases the slope to brighten the image, but then drops all values by the same amount, zeroing out many of them:
+The second increases the slope to brighten the image, but then drops all values by a fixed amount, zeroing out many of them:

 <div style="display:inline-block">